sourceallies/event-source-blog/blog/blog.md

 #### Accounting Payment Handler

 Users will need a way to settle their accounts.
-To suport this we create a Hapi [payment handler]at the URL /accounts/{accountId}/commands/payment.
+There is a Hapi payment handler that allows clients to post payments.
-Just as with shipments, this handler is responsible for validating the stucture of a payment and then sending the command to a queue (account-commands) to be processed by the command listener.## Accounting Command Listener
+Similar to the shipment handlers, the payment handler is responsible for validating the stucture of a payment request and acknowledging receipt to the client.
+Valid commands are published to the account command queue for further processing.

-### Accounting Command Listener
+#### Accounting Command Listener

 As with shipments, there is a listener responsible for processing all of the account commands.
 This listener is responsible for storing the accounting command as an accounting event (aka "transaction").
 It is important that we do not double-charge or double-credit an account.